-We have children with peanut allergies so Skiatook Elementary is now a reduced-peanut facility.
-We strongly encourage parents not to send peanut products to school with their children, as it could cause a life threatening reaction in some of our students.
+We have children with peanut allergies so SIE is now a reduced-peanut facility.
+We strongly encourage parents to not send peanut products to school with their children, as it could cause a life threatening reaction in some of our students.
 Please do not send anything made with peanut products to the school.

-SAFETY DRILLS
+SATETY DRILLS

-We will conduct the following safety drills throughout the year:
+We will conduct all required safety drills throughout the school year.